Issues with Synchronization

 If the upstream WSUS server is not available for synchronization from a downstream server at the scheduled time, the downstream server will try to synchronize twice more, at approximately 15 minute intervals.
-If neither of the retries succeeds, the downstream server will try again the next day at the scheduled synchronization time.
+If neither retry succeeds, the downstream server will try again the next day at the scheduled synchronization time.

 Check proxy server settings by using the WSUS console

 One major cause of synchronization failure is an expired password on the proxy server.
-Make sure the user name and password for the proxy server are always up to date.
+Make sure that the user name and password for the proxy server are always up-to-date.

 Check the firewall settings

 If your network has a firewall between the WSUS server and the Internet, make sure that all the necessary ports are open and the necessary domains are allowed.
-For more information, see Deploying Microsoft Windows Server Update Services (http://go.microsoft.com/fwlink/?linkid=79983).
+For more information, see the Windows Server Update Services 3.0 SP2 Deployment Guide.

 Check the name of the upstream WSUS server

-If your WSUS uses another WSUS server as its update source, make sure you are using the correct name for the upstream WSUS server and that you have spelled it correctly.
-For basic instruction about synchronizing two WSUS servers, see Deploying Microsoft Windows Server Update Services (http://go.microsoft.com/fwlink/?linkid=79983).
+If your WSUS server uses another WSUS server as its update source, make sure that you are using the correct name for the upstream WSUS server and that you have spelled it correctly.
+For basic instruction about synchronizing two WSUS servers, see the Windows Server Update Services 3.0 SP2 Deployment Guide.
 The name that you enter in the WSUS console on the downstream WSUS server must match the name of the upstream WSUS server.